decentralized-identity/presentation-exchange/spec/spec.md

           "fields": [
             {
               "path": ["$.issuer", "$.vc.issuer", "$.iss"],
-              "purpose": "The credential must be from one of the specified issuers", "filter": {
+              "purpose": "The claim must be from one of the specified issuers", "filter": {
                 "type": "string",
                 "pattern": "did:example:123|did:example:456"